Economy of New South Wales: Revenue

 The loss of income-tax collection meant NSW became totally dependent on Federal Government funding in order to deliver the services it was constitutionally entitled to do (e.g. health, primary/secondary education, transport).
 It also forced a greater reliance on indirect taxes - such as excise duty on cigarettes, alcohol, and gambling.
 This was challenged by an individual who argued that the constitution forbade the states from collecting taxation in this way.
 The High Court upheld the complaint and the Commonwealth was forced to collect these excises on behalf of the states.
 Since NSW expends far more than it can ever earn, it has little choice but to comply with Commonwealth demands.

-Australia's largest economy

-NSW has the largest economy in Australia, valued at $558 billion in 2016-17 or about 33% of Australia's GDP.
-This is one third larger than that of the next State and Sydney alone accounts for almost one quarter of Australia's GDP.

-The NSW economy is larger than each of the national economies of South Africa, Thailand, Malaysia, Colombia, the Philippines or Ukraine.
+Sectors

+Knowledge Economy

 NSW has a diversified and knowledge intensive economy.
-In Australia it accounts for:
+In the 2012-13 Fiscal year, it accounted for: